AndreGosselink/binderfinder/README.md

 Licence
 ==============================
-Copyright (c) Andre Gosselink, Niels Werchau
+Copyright (c) Andre Gosselink, Niels Werchau - all rights reserved.
-All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: